 On September 22, 2017, Defendant Harry Dorvilier filed a letter entitled "Motion for Sanctions."
 (Dkt.
 233.)
-Dorvilier alleged that Plaintiffs' counsel, Jonathan A. Bernstein, was not properly distributing to Plaintiffs the money awarded to them by the Court.
+Dorviller alleged that Plaintiffs' counsel, Jonathan A. Bernstein, was not properly distributing to Plaintiffs the money awarded to them by the Court.
 (Id. at 1-2.)
 Dorvilier also alleged that Bernstein "double dipped" by keeping for himself funds that should have gone to the clients and, as a result, received more money than the Court awarded him.
 (Id. at 2.)
 After considering the briefing and evidence submitted by the parties, Judge Marilyn D. Go recommended that Defendants' motion for sanctions "be denied in all respects."
 (Dkt.
 261 at 25.)
-Defendants filed objections to Judge Go's report and recommendation on September 25, 2018. ("Order," Dkt.
+Defendants filed objections to Judge Go's report and recommendation on September 25, 2018.
+(Dkt.
+262.)
+Judge Garaufis adopted the report and recommendation in full on September 30, 2018. ("Order," Dkt.
 264.)